LaubPlusCo/Helix.Module.Sdk/README.md

 ## Building | Contributing

-Ensure that you have nuget version 15.x or later added to your PATH env variable.
+Ensure that you have nuget.exe version v5.6 or later added to your PATH env variable.
 Download [nuget.exe from here](https://www.nuget.org/downloads)

 To create a nuget with the build SDK: